-This is a fairly open ended question and in reality it all depends upon your budget and your taste.
-There is no one answer-fit-all scenario.
+This question is fairly open-ended; it depends on your budget and taste.
+There is no one-answer-fit-all scenario.

 After all, there is a reason why the different form factors exist.

-Standard ATX motherboards have the perks of having a high level of expandibility.
-They would look great when fitted into a full tower case – the size many gamers and enthusiasts prefer.
+Standard ATX motherboards have the perk of having a high level of expandability.
+They would look great when fitted into an entire tower case – the size many gamers and enthusiasts prefer.

-Mini-ITX, while expensive, are great for a compact build.
-When installed into an SFF PC case, they can actually be carried around.
-So you can literally build a gaming console of your own with a Mini-ITX.
+Mini-ITX, while expensive, is great for a compact build.
+When installed into an SFF PC case, they can be carried around.
+You can build a gaming console of your own with a Mini-ITX.

 Finally, we have the EATX.
-If you are considering getting an EATX motherboard, then chances are that you are already very well versed with your needs anyways since EATX is not intended for an average Joe.
-EATX motherboards are expensive but they are the basis for many high end workstations or for the craziest gaming rigs.
+If you are considering getting an EATX motherboard, you are already well-versed in your needs since EATX is intended for something other than an average Joe.
+EATX motherboards are expensive but are the basis for many high-end workstations or the craziest gaming rigs.

-So in short, the best form factor for you is that which fulfills your needs the most and fits in your budget.
+So, the best form factor for you is what fulfills your needs the most and fits your budget.